LogtalkDotOrg/logtalk3/scratch/NOTES.md

 it will be recreated the next time you run Logtalk.

-You may set the value of the `scratch_directory` to this folder if you want to collect all temporary files in the same location.
+You may set the value of the `scratch_directory` to this folder if you want to collect in the same location the Prolog temporary files that are generated when compiling Logtalk source files.